ascdata/ascdata.github.io/about.md

 I am passionate about technology, data, coding and complex problem solving.
 This has led me from IT infrastructure (bachelor professional) to data engineering (2+ years).
 I love python, databases, containerization and everything that’s beautifully engineered.

 ## On a personal note
-When I'm not working, I usually spend my time with my little son and wife, exercise, playing and recording my guitars, reading books and some video gaming.
+When I'm not working, I typically spend my time with my little son and wife, exercising, playing and recording my guitars, reading books and some video gaming.

 Here are some books that inspire me:
 - [Dale Carnegie - How to Win Friends and Influence People](https://www.goodreads.com/book/show/4865.How_to_Win_Friends_and_Influence_People)